jonato1/npm-publish/README.md

 ```

 #### using --mode publish
-This mode will just publish a previous generated version.
+This mode will publish a previous generated version, create the tag for the new version and push a commit to your github repo.
-Notice that you'll need to create the version previously.
+Notice that you'll need to update the package version previously.
 ```
 npm version patch
 npm-publish --mode publish --branch test --message test